LoanaMVo/loanavo/README.md

 # Loana Vo - Portfolio

 This Contains all projects done by me!
-From coding in Java and Python to AutoDesk Inventor projects!
+All projects ever done!
+From Python, Java, JavaScript to Inventor AutoCAD.

 ## Contacts